dawnwallet/erc4337-wallet/README.md

 2. End to end test with an entrypoint, entire flow working
 3. Deploy a paymaster, get that flow working
 4. Get a bundler running and able to submit transactions

+## Acknowledgements
+Based on the the work done on the Eth-Infinitism repo: https://github.com/eth-infinitism/account-abstraction